 - Medical applications of bioinformatics

-Scotland’s bioinformatics sector has a large and active academic research community of more than 2000 full time equivalent research staff.
-This includes open-access research facilities such as Scottish Instrumentation and Resource Centre for Advanced Mass Spectrometry (SIRCAMS) at University of Edinburgh, and further facilities at Universities of Glasgow and Dundee.
-These specialise in instrumentation for proteomics, genomics and bioinformatics.
+As a researcher, you’ll be able to take advantage of open-access research facilities like as the Scottish Instrumentation and Resource Centre for Advanced Mass Spectrometry at University of Edinburgh, and further facilities at Universities of Glasgow and Dundee.
+All specialise in instrumentation for proteomics, genomics and bioinformatics.

 We're also home to the Farr Institute @ Scotland, a collaboration between six Scottish universities and National Health Service (NHS), part of a UK-wide initiative to harnesses electronic data to improve healthcare.